usri/azuregov-search-knowledge-mining/02 - Web UI Template/README.md

 7. **StorageContainerAddress** - The URL to the storage container where your documents are stored.
 This should be in the following format: *https://*storageaccountname*.blob.core.windows.net/*containername**
 8. **KeyField** - They key field for your search index.
 This should be set to the field specified as a key document Id in the index.
 By default this is *metadata_storage_path*.
 9. **IsPathBase64Encoded** - By default, metadata_storage_path is the key, and it gets base64 encoded so this is set to true by default.
 If your key is not encoded, set this to false.
+10. **SearchApiVersion" - Put a version of a Search API for Azure Cognitive Search.
+A recent stable version is 2020-06-30, but you may see [this full list of supported options.](https://docs.microsoft.com/en-us/rest/api/searchservice/search-service-api-versions)

 ### Optional Fields